Julian Wachner: Biography

 In 2008, Wachner returned to the United States to direct the Washington Chorus.
 The Chorus released a CD of Christmas carols in 2010, featuring several arrangements by Wachner himself.
 Under Wachner's direction, the Chorus also performed with the Rolling Stones in the final concert of their "50 and Counting" tour in 2013.

 Wachner was appointed Director of Music and the Arts at Trinity Wall Street in 2011, placing him at the podium of both the church's choir and baroque orchestra.
 In his first season there, he established NOVUS NY, a contemporary music ensemble.
 His 2012 recording of Handel's Israel in Egypt with the Trinity Choir and Trinity Baroque Orchestra was nominated for a 2013 Grammy Award for Best Choral Performance.
 Wachner recorded five albums with the ensembles of Trinity Wall Street, primarily for the Musica Omnia label.
 From 2008 to 2017, he served as the Director of The Washington Chorus.
 In March 2018, Wachner was named Artistic Director of the Grand Rapids Bach Festival, an affiliate of the Grand Rapids Symphony, in Grand Rapids, Michigan.

 As a guest conductor, he has led ensembles including the Philadelphia Orchestra, Juilliard Opera, and San Francisco Opera, and has participated in festivals including the Spoleto Festival USA, Glimmerglass Festival, Lincoln Center Festival, BAM Next Wave Festival, and the New York Philharmonic Biennial.
 As a composer, he has published over 60 musical works (see below), many of which are sacred works for chorus.
 His complete choral works to date were released in two volumes by Naxos Records in 2010 and 2014.
-Wachner is the author, with Kevin J. Moroney, of Psalms for All People: An Inclusive-Language Resource for Praying and Singing (Church Publishing) ISBN 9781640655614.
+Wachner is the author, with Kevin J. Moroney and others, of Psalms for All People: An Inclusive-Language Resource for Praying and Singing.
 The book was immediately withdrawn by its publisher following Wachner's firing from his church and seminary positions.

 In 2025, Concerto Vocale, an American foundation that produces historically informed performances of the works of J. S. Bach, appointed Wachner as a director.
 Following his 2025 arrest and charges, Concerto Vocale terminated this relationship.